yamb0x/ys-guardian/README.md

-# YS Guardian v1.0 - Cinema 4D Production Quality Control Plugin
+# YS Guardian v1.0 - C4D Production Assistant

-**Professional production quality control and automation toolkit for Cinema 4D 2024 with Redshift 3D**
+**Yambo Studio pipeline assistant and automation toolkit for C4D (2024 + RS 2025)**

 ## 🎯 Overview
-YS Guardian is a comprehensive quality control plugin that acts as a real-time watchdog for Cinema 4D production workflows.
-It continuously monitors your scene for common production issues, automates repetitive tasks, and ensures consistency across team projects.
+YS Guardian is a pipeline verification control tool that acts as a real-time watchdog for Cinema 4D daily workflow.
+It continuously monitors your scene for common 3D pipeline issues, automates repetitive tasks, provide and ensures consistency across team projects.

 ## ✨ Features